vektra/docs/ADDONS.md

 ## Papertrail

-This sends logs from all apps to Logentries.
+This sends logs from all apps to Papertrail.
 It does not need to be bound to individual apps.

 `vektra addons:enable papertrail --url logs2.papertrailapp.com:37197 --ssl true`